Recommender Systems in Machine Learning: Examples

 collaborative filtering - recommender system

 What is a Recommender System?
+What are the benefits?

-• K-NearestNeighbor (K-NN): The key idea behind using K-NN in recommender systems is to find the nearest neighbors (similar users or items) based on historical data and use their preferences or interactions to make recommendations.
-In user-based collaborative filtering, K-NN can be used to find the k most similar users to a target user based on their historical interactions with items.
-The similarity can be measured using various distance metrics, such as cosine similarity or Pearson correlation coefficient.
-Once the similar users are identified, the system can recommend items that these users have liked or interacted with.
-In item-based collaborative filtering, K-NN can be used to find the k most similar items to a target item based on user preferences.
-The similarity can be calculated using techniques like cosine similarity or adjusted cosine similarity.
+• In item-based collaborative filtering, K-NN can be used to find the k most similar items to a target item based on user preferences.
+As like user-based collaborative filtering, the similarity can be calculated using techniques like cosine similarity or adjusted cosine similarity.
 Once similar items are identified, the system can recommend these items to users who have shown interest in the target item.
 It’s worth noting that K-NN has some limitations, such as scalability issues with large datasets and the sparsity problem (when there are few overlapping interactions between users or items).

-• Bayesian inference: Bayesian inference can be used in building recommender systems, particularly in the context of probabilistic graphical models.
+• Bayesian inference for Collaborative Filtering: Bayesian inference can be used in building recommender systems, particularly in the context of probabilistic graphical models.
 Bayesian inference allows for the incorporation of prior knowledge and uncertainty into the recommendation process.
 One approach that utilizes Bayesian inference is Bayesian Personalized Ranking (BPR).
 BPR is a popular method for collaborative filtering in recommender systems.
 It is based on pairwise ranking and uses Bayesian principles to model the preferences of users.
 In BPR, a probabilistic model is constructed to estimate the likelihood of a user’s preference for one item over another.
 The model incorporates prior knowledge about user-item interactions and learns the parameters that maximize the likelihood of observed rankings.
 The Bayesian framework enables the system to update its beliefs about user preferences as more data is observed.

 • Dimensionality reduction: Dimensionality reduction techniques are commonly used in building recommender systems to address the “curse of dimensionality” and improve the efficiency and performance of the recommendation process.
 These techniques aim to reduce the number of dimensions or features in the data while preserving important information or structure.
 There are two main ways dimensionality reduction is used in recommender systems.